RamiAwar/dataline/README.md

 ## Why is this useful?

 Can't we just send our database schema as context to an LLM?
-Yes, if it's small enough.
+Yes, if it's small enough, which is nearly never the case for databases used in the real world.
 But also, sending extra information might hurt the prompt quality.
 We assume that sending just the right parts of the schema improves the results generally.

 <br/>